Ecosystem: a group of different plants and animals that live together and are dependent on the area in which they live.

 Recently, beekeepers in the United States and Europe have become concerned about an unusual loss of bee colonies.
 Scientists have since discovered several factors related to modern beekeeping that contribute to this phenomenon.
 Ultimately, it is not one thing but a combination that are impacting bee survival.

-Ultimately, honey bees will be ok.
-We are in no danger of losing our favorite pollinator, but we are in danger of losing some of their more rare cousins.
+Ultimately, honey bees will probably be ok.
+We likely are not in danger of losing our favorite pollinator altogether, but we are in danger of losing some of their more rare cousins.
 Bumblebees and other native bees have been shown to be much more susceptible to both the diseases and pesticides impacting honey bees.
 So we all need to do our part to protect our local bees.

 Plant flowering plants in your gardens that are native to the part of the world you live.
 This is not only better for the bees but also better for the ecosystem.

 Don’t spray pesticides or insecticides.
 If you do have to spray pesticides or insecticides, spray them at night when bees won’t be visiting your garden.